Hostile Takeover

 It chopped her gun-arm clean off, precious oil spurting out the end.

 By now the first shambler had almost closed the distance, and three times was enemy action; she knew there would be a fourth coming for her.
-N’s other kill – so it’d be coming from behind her.
+N’s last kill — so it’d be coming from behind her.

 Still, it was enough to make her stumble.
 J tumbled beside the ax drone, peg-legs tipping over.
 Knees scraped across the ground.